jzhou316/botnet-detection/README.md

 Include the directory `src` in your Python search path (can be done via `sys.path.insert(0, 'path_to_src')`), and load the dataset class and the evaluation function as below:

 ```
-from src.data.dataset_botnet import BotnetDataset
+from botdet.data.dataset_botnet import BotnetDataset
-from src.eval.evaluation import eval_predictor
+from botdet.eval.evaluation import eval_predictor
 ```

 Then define a simple wrapper of your model as a predictor function which takes in a graph from the dataset and output the prediction probabilities for the positive class (as well as the loss from the forward pass, optionally).
-Some examples are [here](src/eval/evaluation.py#L99).
+Some examples are [here](botdet/eval/evaluation.py#L99).

 We compare evaluations on the test set, as below:

 ```
-from src.eval.evaluation import PygModelPredictor
+from botdet.eval.evaluation import PygModelPredictor

 botnet_dataset_test = BotnetDataset(name='chord', split='test', graph_format='pyg')
 predictor = PygModelPredictor(model)    # 'model' is some graph learning model